 Employers can rely on this agency notification as evidence that I-9 compliance will require using the most current version of Form I-9 until a new form is published.
 Once the new form is published, employers will need to update their hiring processes to ensure they are using the newest version of the form and following any updated instructions.

-Do you need help maintaining compliance?
+Do you need help with an I-9 audit?